-I said no. Ed said yes and sat down.
+I said no; Ed said yes and sat down.
 He looked nervously at Dilly.
-She might misinterpret a refusal.
+She might have misinterpreted a refusal.
 Everett Hoops told us about deer bombs.

 “The deer bomb.
-We did it all through the Depression.
-If you have a dead battery hanging around and everybody did; you dig a hole and bury the battery, leaving a pair of wires sticking out above ground.
-The battery has to ripen, build up a charge, in the hole for three to six months.
-Tape the exposed wires to a block of deer-lick salt.
-When the wires touch you will have one righteous explosion.
+That’s what deerjackers did.
+We, they, did it all through the Depression.
+My father did not, but he told me the story and how to make them.
+If you have a dead battery hanging around and everybody did; you attach a length of wire to each of the terminals.
+Then you dig a hole and bury the battery, leaving the wires sticking out above ground.
+The battery has to ripen—build up a charge, I guess, in the hole for three to six months.
+When the battery is in the ground long enough and the wires touch you will have one righteous explosion.
+Tape the exposed wires—you’ve got to strip ’em back, of course—to a block of deer lick salt, the twenty-five pounder.
 A deer licking at the salt completes the circuit.”

-“When my father, Dilly’s great-grandfather, died I became the caretaker of his tomatoes, the Cherokee Purples.
-From there on in they were to be my responsibility,” said Everett Hoops.
-“No time for batteries.”
+“When my father, Dilly’s great grandfather, died I became the caretaker of his tomatoes.
+From there on in they were to be my responsibility.”

 “Oh, yes.
-Tomatoes,” I said.
+Tomatoes.”
+Me.
 If we had been inside I would have been edging toward the door.

 “Not one bit.
-No criticism intended,” Ed repeated.
+No criticism intended,” said Ed.